 Working women have come a long way from being seen as “better than two men in many cases and not half the expense” as they were in the Labrador fishing industry.
 In fact, for at least the earlier part of the history of women's rights at work, women’s labour was considered cheap and expendable.

 Is it any wonder that old notions about ‘women’s work’ still operate in many circles as an innate bias and remain firmly embedded in our work DNA?

 early history: “women’s work” is in the domestic realm

-Movement into professions like nursing and teaching was an extension of female domestic, caregiving service, even though the work was still considered low status and women were forced to give up their careers in those fields once they married in order to maintain the social status quo of the breadwinning man and housekeeping woman.
+Movement into professions like nursing and teaching was an extension of female domestic caregiving service, even though the work was still considered low status and women were forced to give up their careers in those fields once they married to maintain the social status quo of the breadwinning man and housekeeping woman.

 the shift to industrial work in the 1800s